espruino/Espruino/targets/esp8266/docs/05-User_Guide.md

 The `options` allows us to supply options.

 * `authMode` - The authentication mode to use.
 Can be one of `open`, `wpa2`, `wpa` or `wpa_wpa2`.
 If not supplied then the value will be `wpa2` if a password is supplied and `open` if no password is supplied.
+* `default` - If true then we will automatically be an access point at boot time.
+The default is false in which case the current boot settings will be maintained.

 The `callback` is a a function with the following signature: